Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Introduction

 The remainder of this paper is organized as follows.
 First, we outline the aerocapture problem and specifics of the scenarios investigated in this paper.
-Second, the FNPAG implementation specifics are discussed.
+Second, the FNPAG implementation, including an improved NPC objective function, are discussed.
 Third, we detail the training and validation of the GMVAE probabilistic indicator function.
-Fourth, we present the risk-aware aerocapture guidance algorithm.
-Fifth, we present the results of the risk-aware aerocapture guidance algorithm and compare it to the FNPAG algorithm for three Monte Carlo experiments.
-Finally, we close with concluding remarks and future work.
+Fourth, we present the risk-aware aerocapture guidance algorithm, referred to as $\pi$PAG.
+Fifth, we present the results of the risk-aware aerocapture guidance algorithm and compare it to the augmented FNPAG algorithm in numerous Monte Carlo experiments.
+Finally, we close with a discussion of results and concluding remarks.